 The second “C” of diamonds is the clarity grade.
 Clarity refers to the natural inclusions within the gem.
-Inclusions are like tiny birthmarks which are created when the diamond grows in the earth, and can take several forms, such as feathers, pinpoints, clouds, and grain lines.
+Inclusions are like tiny birthmarks that are created when the diamond grows in the earth and can take several forms, such as feathers, pinpoints, clouds, and grain lines.
 A diamond may also have surface blemishes such as scratches or marks from imperfect polishing.
 Diamonds are graded for clarity under 10x magnification, meaning that most of the inclusions described will not be visible to your fiance's eye when she sees her ring.
 Clarity is mostly a matter of the value and rarity of the gem, although in certain cultures (especially Asia) a virtually flawless diamond is extremely important.
-It is important to realize that if a diamond is heavily included or has inclusions which break the surface of the gem, that the structural integrity of the stone might be affected.
+It is important to realize that if a diamond is heavily included or has inclusions which break the surface of the gem, the structural integrity of the stone might be affected.
 More minimal inclusions, however, will not cause any problems with the diamond's durability.

 Flawless, as implied, is as perfect as a diamond can get, and is extraordinarily rare.
 IF, or internally flawless, means that the diamond has only minor surface imperfections.
 VVS1-2 is the next category, and it means very, very slightly included.
 These gems are also very rare.
 VS1-2 stands for very slightly included, and these are more commonly chosen diamonds for engagement rings as they have excellent clarity but a more affordable price.
 SI1-2 (Slightly included) diamonds are also popular for engagement rings, and their cost will drop considerably.
 Once you get into an SI2 range, some inclusions may become visible without magnification to some people (it depends on the nature of the specific inclusions and whether they are dark or white).
-The I1-3 range stands for Included, and these diamonds will have imperfections which are visible to the naked eye, making them a poor choice for an engagement ring.
+The I1-3 range stands for Included, and these diamonds will have imperfections that are visible to the naked eye, making them a poor choice for an engagement ring.
 Some gem labs may grade a stone as SI3, which is not a clarity grade given by GIA or AGS, the premier gem labs.
-SI3 is essentially an upgraded I1 diamond which is judged to have a large number of inclusions, but not ones which are readily apparent without magnification.
+SI3 is essentially an upgraded I1 diamond that is judged to have a large number of inclusions, but not ones that are readily apparent without magnification.

 Diamond Cut Matters Most for Sparkle

 Onto cut!
 The cut of a diamond refers not to its shape, but to the quality with which it has been cut.
 The determining factors include proportion, symmetry, and polish.
 Why is cut so important?
-Because it is the cut of the diamond which determines how it reflects and refracts light.
+Because it is the cut of the diamond, which determines how it reflects and refracts light.
 In layman's terms, the quality of the cut is what gives a diamond its sparkle.
 And the sparkle is what a diamond is all about!
-Although it is well known that most ladies love a big fat diamond in their ring, a huge stone which is poorly cut will not be nearly as gorgeous as a slightly smaller one which is as brilliant as the sun.
+Although it is well known that most ladies love a big fat diamond in their ring, a huge stone which is poorly cut will not be nearly as gorgeous as a slightly smaller one, which is as brilliant as the sun.
 One way to know that a diamond is well cut is to review the cut grade on its cert.
 For round brilliant diamonds, look for one which has been cut to “ideal” proportions.
 An ideal cut diamond will receive a cut grade of “Excellent” from GIA or a “000” from AGS.

 Because each diamond is a natural occurrence, each one will have its own unique character.
-Two gems which look exactly the same on paper may not look the same in person.
+Two gems that look exactly the same on paper may not look the same in person.
 One will just have more sparkle, fire, and scintillation than the other, even if both gems are cut to ideal proportions.
 This is why it is always best to see a diamond engagement ring first hand before purchasing it.
 When you buy your girlfriend Swarovski crystal jewelry, it is fine to shop online, because the crystals are always going to be the same consistent quality.
-This is not true with diamonds, so while you may wish to research on the web, when it comes time to actually buy that special ring, it is advisable to do it locally.
+This is not true with diamonds, so while you may wish to research on the web when it comes time to actually buy that special ring, it is advisable to do it locally.
 Besides, it is just nice to have that personal service when making such an expensive and emotionally significant purchase!

 Carat Weight: How Big Is the Rock?

 Carat weight is the fourth “C” and it is the most straightforward.
 Simply put, the carat weight tells you how heavy the diamond is.
 What it does not tell you is exactly how large the gem will appear; sometimes diamonds are cut with a larger table to help them “face up” larger than their carat weight.
-Although it sounds great, sometime that can result in a less-than-ideal proportion, so be cautious.
-It is not worth it to choose a stone which looks larger but sparkles less.
-The carat system works just like pennies to the dollar: each point is 100th of a full carat.
+Although it sounds great, sometimes that can result in a less-than-ideal proportion, so be cautious.
+It is not worth it to choose a stone that looks larger but sparkles less.
+The carat system works just like pennies to the dollar: each point is 1/100th of a full carat.
 In other words, a ¼ carat gem weighs 25 points (usually written as .25), a ½ carat is .50, and a ¾ carat diamond is .75.
 A full carat would simply be 1 carat.
 The 1ct. size is a benchmark, and there will be a price jump at that size range.
 Ultimately, though, one should purchase an engagement diamond based on what he can afford, not hitting some magical number.
-Of course, if you wanted to select a diamond engagement ring over 1ct., the chances are that would be okay with your girlfriend, too!
+Of course, if you wanted to select a diamond engagement ring over 1ct., the chances are that it would be okay with your girlfriend, too!

 Trust but Verify: Diamond Certs

 When shopping for an engagement ring, be sure to find out if the diamonds you are being shown are natural diamonds.
 What does that mean?
 It means that the diamond has not been treated in any way (other than cutting and polishing), and especially that no fillers or drilling techniques have been used to try to enhance the clarity of the gem.
 The best way to ensure that your diamond is untreated is to work only with a jeweler whom you trust.
 Reputation is everything in the jewelry industry, so by all means, ask your friends and family for referrals to a reliable jeweler.
 As the old saying goes, trust but verify.
-Once you have found a jeweler in whom you trust, verify the specifics of the diamond by examining its certification or “cert”.
+Once you have found a jeweler in whom you trust, verify the specifics of the diamond by examining its certification or “cert.”
 The certification is an official document produced by an independent laboratory which shows the grade of the diamond.
 GIA and AGS are the premier gem grading labs, although there are several others in existence (some of which may have slightly less stringent standards).
 It will cover the 4Cs: color, clarity, cut, and carat weight, as well as the shape of the diamond.
 The cert will also mention any unique features the gem may have, such as a laser inscription on the girdle.
 The girdle is the very narrow edge between the top and bottom halves of a diamond when viewed from the side.
-A laser inscription is not visible to the naked eye, but can be used to identify the gem by labeling with its certification or other id number.
-Sometimes grooms may also choose to have a personal message inscribed on the girdle of the diamond, such as “I love you” or “Forever yours”.
+A laser inscription is not visible to the naked eye but can be used to identify the gem by labeling with its certification or other id number.
+Sometimes grooms may also choose to have a personal message inscribed on the girdle of the diamond, such as “I love you” or “Forever yours.”
 As the inscription will only be visible under 10x magnification, you might want to bring your fiancée to the jewelry store to see your message under the microscope after she accepts your proposal!

-Rounds, Ovals, and Asschers - Oh My!
+Rounds, Ovals, and Asschers—Oh My!